HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Experiments

 \subsection{Ablation Study}

 We study the effect of removing the key designs in HiT-JEPA.
-We compare HiT-JEPA with 3 variants: 1) \textbf{HiT\_emb} which replaces the hierarchical interaction method from attention upsampling to directly concatenate the upsampled encoder embeddings between $S{'}^{(l)}$ and $S{'}^{(l-1)}$.
+We compare HiT-JEPA with 4 variants: 1) \textbf{HiT\_emb} which replaces the hierarchical interaction method from attention upsampling to directly concatenate the upsampled encoder embeddings between $S{'}^{(l)}$ and $S{'}^{(l-1)}$.
 2) \textbf{HiT\_single\_layer} where we only level $l=1$ to train and predict.
 3) \textbf{HiT\_no\_attn} with no hierarchical interactions between each pair of successive layers.
-We train these variants and conduct self-similarity experiments on Porto.

-Table \ref{tab:ablation} shows the comparisons between HiT-JEPA and its variants.
+4) \textbf{HiT\_rect} with the spatial location tokenization method changed to rectangular grid cells.
+We train these variants and conduct self-similarity experiments on Porto. \looseness -1 Table \ref{tab:ablation} shows the comparisons between HiT-JEPA and its variants.
 The performance drops without any key designs, especially for HiT\_emb, as directly concatenating the embedding from the previous layers causes representation collapse.
 Results from the other two variants demonstrate that in our model design, even though each layer of $\mathrm{JEPA}^l$ can learn individually, the hierarchical interactions bind different levels into a cohesive multi-scale structure.
+We also conduct hyperparameter sensitivity analyses on key model settings in \ref{hype_analysis}.\looseness -1